satztesting1990/playwright_api_testing/README.md

 - **CRUD Operations**: Testing Create, Read, Update, Delete operations across various resources.
 - **Edge Cases**: Handling unexpected input, missing fields, invalid routes, etc.
 - **Timeouts & Failures**: Verifying API robustness under failure conditions.
+- **Request Chaining** is followed to make use of a request from a api call as a request to another api call.

 ## ⚙️ Technologies Used